 Materials Researchers at NYU-Poly and NYU Discover that Foam Isn’t Always Protective; Findings to Help Diagnose Hidden Explosive Shock Wave and Sports Injuries

 In a counter-intuitive finding, scientists at New York University (NYU) and Polytechnic Institute of New York University (NYU-Poly) report that the foam used in helmets and other body armor indeed absorbs damage when compressed slowly but can cause as much injury as a hard object when hit at high speeds.

-The materials scientists also found that bones fracture differently according to loading – another factor that will lead manufacturers to select protective materials according to the speed of impact, whether for sports equipment, military armor, car interiors or submarines.
-Their findings could change the methods of diagnosis for soldiers and athletes whose injuries are not immediately detectable but whose symptoms evolve over time.
+The materials scientists also found that bones themselves fracture differently according to loading — another factor that will lead manufacturers to select protective materials according to the speed of impact, whether for sports equipment, military armor, car interiors or submarines.
+Their findings could change the methods of diagnosis for soldiers and football players whose injuries are not immediately detectable but whose symptoms evolve over time.

 The papers authored by the team appear in Materials Science and Engineering: A and Journal of Biomechanics.
 Their studies were supported by a National Science Foundation grant and supplemented by an NYU seed grant designed to foster research collaboration between the two affiliated schools.

 Polytechnic Institute of New York University (formerly Polytechnic University), an affiliate of New York University, is one of New York City’s most comprehensive schools of engineering, applied sciences, technology, and research, and is rooted in a 156-year tradition of invention, innovation, and entrepreneurship: i2e.